 Greenish-yellow in colour and expressive on the nose.
 Very fruity aromas of grapefruit, pineapple, a..

-The area around the San Antonio seaport is Chile´s most maritime wine region.
 The vineyards are distributed among three major sectors of the Coastal Mountain Range in Leyda, Lo Abarca, and Rosario, although newer areas are constantly appearing.
-The region´s mountainous geography, it is cool climate, and its distinctively thin and rocky soil, produce white wines known by its minerality and an intense acidity.
+The region´s mountainous topography, it is cool climate, and its distinctively thin and rocky soil, produce white wines known by its minerality and an intense acidity.
 Fundo Rosario vineyards are located 250m above sea level in the Lagunilla zone.
 The vines are clone 242, vertically positioned, drip irrigated, and primarily planted on hillsides.
 The mountainous topography of the region, its fresh climate and its particular rocky and thin soil, produce white wines famous for their minerality and intense acidity.
 The grapes are machine harvested at night to take advantage of the naturally low temperatures and transported to the winery, where they are deposited into a pneumatic press.
 After pressing, the must is decanted and prepared for alcoholic fermentation by adjusting the turbidity level to 100 NTU and inoculating the tank with selected yeasts.
 Fermentation begins at 15ºC and finished at 16º–17ºC.
 The tank is then chilled to aid in the decantation of the coarser lees, and after 2 days, the clean wine is racked to tanks for aging.
 During this time, its lees are maintained in suspension for 3 months, which encourages the development of fatty and aromatic compounds and delivery of greater complexity to the wine.

 Suitable for Vegetarians and Vegans.
 This wine is Organic.